 - The caterpillars do the damage, so remove them as soon as you can.
 These caterpillars rarely cause itching on your skin.

-- As good practice treat the whole plant once a month paying particular attention to the underside of leaves.
+- As good practice, treat the whole plant paying particular attention to the underside of leaves.

-- Set a reminder to spray at the end of the summer and the end of the winter to try and treat any over wintering eggs or larvae.
+- Set a reminder to spray at the end of the summer and the end of the winter to catch the life cycle of this pest early.

 That’s the bad news, now for some slightly better news.
 Box blight does not kill the roots so you have a fighting chance of keeping the plant alive.